 I share all that to say that, since I was a kid, this school thing has come pretty easily for me.
-I may not be the prettiest girl in the room, or the most talented, but I’ve always considered myself to be the smart girl.
+Maybe I’m not the prettiest girl in the room, or the most talented, but I’ve always considered myself to be the smart girl.
 I let that define me for a very long time.
 This was my reality until I entered graduate school, where everyone around me seems to be my intellectual superior.
 Since I’ve been here, my identity as the “smart girl” has been shaken and that’s really scary.

 It all came to a head a few nights ago, when after days of struggling through a very late draft of my dissertation, and reading a not-so-patient e-mail from one of my committee members, I sat in front of my laptop, immobile.